GalenIvanov/Games/README.md

 Island Alleys
 -
-I logic puzzle invented by me.
+A logic puzzle invented by me.
 Connect the dots so that the resulting line goes through all the dots and forms a closed loop that do not touch/cross itself (Technically speaking this is a Hamiltonian cycle on a grid) The closed loop outlines an "island" with branching alleys and the width of the alleys is always 1 square.
 The numbers are placed in the island where 2 (just a right turn), 3 (T-junction) or 4 alleys (crossroad) intersect.
 Furthermore, the numbers indicate the total distance to the shore in the West/North/East/South directions.